Liz Kendall

-Elizabeth Louise Kendall (born 11 June 1971) is a British Labour Party politician who has been Member of Parliament (MP) for Leicester West since 2010.
+Elizabeth Louise Kendall (born 11 June 1971) is a British politician who has served as Secretary of State for Science, Innovation and Technology since 2025, having previously served as Secretary of State for Work and Pensions from 2024 to 2025.
+A member of the Labour Party, she has been the Member of Parliament (MP) for Leicester West since 2010.

-Kendall was educated at Queens' College, Cambridge, where she read history.
-From 2011 to 2015, she served as Shadow Minister for Care and Older People and was invited to attend meetings of the Shadow Cabinet.
-Kendall stood in the Labour Party leadership election in September 2015 following the resignation of Ed Miliband.
-She finished in last place.
-In April 2020, new Labour Leader Keir Starmer appointed Kendall Junior Shadow Minister for Social Care, outside the Shadow Cabinet.
+Kendall was born in Abbots Langley, Hertfordshire, and studied at the University of Cambridge.
+From 2011 to 2015, she served as Shadow Minister for Care and Older People on the Official Opposition frontbench of Ed Miliband, who invited her to attend meetings of his Shadow cabinet, although she was not technically a Shadow Cabinet member in this position.
+Kendall stood in the Labour Party leadership election in September 2015 following the resignation of Ed Miliband, finishing in last place.
+In April 2020, Keir Starmer appointed Kendall Shadow Minister for Social Care on the Official Opposition frontbench.

 Early life and career

-She attended Watford Grammar School for Girls, where she was a contemporary of Geri Halliwell and the Conservative Member of Parliament (MP) Priti Patel.
-After leaving school, she attended Cambridge University, graduating with first class honours.
+Elizabeth Kendall was born on 11 June 1971 in Abbots Langley, Hertfordshire.
+She attended Watford Grammar School for Girls, alongside Geri Halliwell.
+Her father, Richard, left school at 16 and studied finance before going on to be a senior official at the Bank of England.
+Her mother was a primary school teacher.
+As children, Kendall and her brother were encouraged to talk about politics and to get involved in community activism.
+Having originally been a Labour voter, her father became a Liberal councillor in 1979.
+Her mother was a school governor and Kendall's first political campaign was for a local zebra crossing.
+After leaving school, she attended Queens' College, Cambridge, graduating with first class honours in history in 1993.

-Kendall joined the Labour Party in 1992 and, after leaving university, worked for the Institute for Public Policy Research (IPPR) in the area of child development and early years learning.
-In 1996, she became a political adviser to Harriet Harman, and her special adviser in the Department for Social Security after the 1997 general election.
+Kendall joined the Labour Party in 1992 and, after graduating from Cambridge, worked at the Institute for Public Policy Research (IPPR) in the area of child development and early years learning.
+In 1996, she became a political adviser to Harriet Harman, and then became Harman's government special adviser in the Department for Social Security after Labour won the 1997 general election and Harman became a government minister.

 In 1998, when Harman was sacked from the government, Kendall resigned and was awarded a fellowship by the King's Fund, a health charity.
 She also wrote a series of research papers for the IPPR and was appointed as the Director of the Maternity Alliance, a charity for pregnant women.
 She was unsuccessful in an attempt to be selected as Labour's prospective parliamentary candidate for Chesterfield at the 2001 general election, following the retirement of Tony Benn.

-In 2001, she returned to government to work for Patricia Hewitt, at the Department for Trade and Industry, and then followed her to the Department for Health where she was involved in bringing in the smoking ban in 2006.
+In 2001, she returned to government to work for Patricia Hewitt, at the Department for Trade and Industry, and then followed her to the Department for Health, where she was involved in bringing in the smoking ban in 2006.
 After Hewitt left government, Kendall became the Director of the Ambulance Services Network, where she remained until 2010.